quartzjer/JCOR/draft-miller-json-constrained-notation-00.md

 ## String Escapes

-JSON string values may contain escaped characters (as defined in Section 7 of [@!RFC7159]) that become un-escaped in the process of re-coding them into a CBOR UTF-8 string.
+JSON string values MAY contain escaped characters (as defined in Section 7 of [@!RFC7159]) that become un-escaped in the process of re-coding them into a CBOR UTF-8 string.
 When the canonical form is being preserved and any escaped characters are detected in the process of converting them from JSON to CBOR, those string values MUST be individually tagged as Constrained JSON where the first element in the tagged array is the CBOR UTF-8 string value and the second value is an array of positional integers similar to the whitespace hints.

 When the position is an unsigned integer it indicates the UTF-8 character at that position is to be escaped with the `\uXXXX` form with lower-case hexadecimal characters.
-When it is a negative integer it indicates that it is to be escaped with the `\X` form and must be in the set of JSON escaped control characters.
+When it is a negative integer it indicates that it is to be escaped with the `\X` form and MUST be in the set of JSON escaped control characters.

 When the original escaping in the `\uXXXX` form was with upper case hexadecimal characters the entire array MUST be tagged with Upper Case Modifier.
-Although extremely rare/unlikely, if the original escaping contained mixed-case hexadecimal then the positional integer will instead itself be an array of length two with the position being the first element and a 4-byte UTF-8 string of the mixed-case hexadecimal value the second element.
+In the unlikely case that the original escaping contained mixed-case hexadecimal, then the positional integer will instead itself be an array of length two with the position being the first element and a 4-byte UTF-8 string of the mixed-case hexadecimal value being the second element.

 # Constrained API

-In order to ease the use of JSCN in constrained environments, an implementation should make data values available both as native CBOR types and as JSON strings; this enables a constrained application to choose either format regardless of how the data is represented in CBOR.
+In order to ease the use of JSCN in constrained environments, an implementation SHOULD make data values available both as native CBOR types and as JSON strings; this enables a constrained application to choose either format regardless of how the data is represented in CBOR.

 For example, when the original JSON string value is encoded as a CBOR base64url tag plus byte string, a constrained application accessing the value as a string MUST receive the base64url encoded value and not the decoded byte value.
 If the constrained application instead accesses the value as a byte array it MUST get the decoded value if available.